konkam/RGibbsTypePriors/README.md

 Bystrova, D., Arbel, J., Kon Kam King, G., Deslandes, F. (2021) Approximating the clusters' prior distribution in Bayesian nonparametric models,  Third Symposium on Advances in Approximate Bayesian Inference, https://openreview.net/forum?id=J0SSW5XeWUY

+Please cite it as a reference if you use the package.

 ## Installation